Ask a Question

 Riding: 5 - 6 hours

-After a good breakfast, you will make your way by car to the Cabacci farm to meet the horses (15 minutes drive).
-On this first day you will become familiar with your horse, You will ride along an easy trail with wonderful views of the highlands (1200 metres above sea level).
+After a good breakfast, you will make your way by car to the stables in Lugros to meet the horses (15 minutes drive).
+On this first day you will become familiar with your horse, After preparing your horse, you will ride along an easy trail with wonderful views of the highlands (1200 metres above sea level).
 You will ride the 'shepherds path' that runs through thick pine forests.
-The dense forest, the silence and tranquility allows you to immerse yourself in the almost magical nature of the surroundings.
+The dense pine forests, the silence and tranquility allows you to immerse yourself in the almost magical nature of the surroundings.

 You will arrive at La Pantaneta, a small lake surrounded by mountains that were formed due to the melting waters of the Sierra Nevada.
-Here you will enjoy a traditional picnic.
+Here you will enjoy a home-cooked picnic.
 If you are brave you can bathe in the cool water.
-In the afternoon you will return to the Reina Aixa Hotel to have a delicious dinner and rest.
+In the afternoon you will ride back to Lugros and then transfer to your hotel for another dinner and overnight.

 Day 3 - Lugros-Camarate-Jerez del Marquesado